 53.1.
-The Executive Committee shall appoint one male and one female Centre Captain each year.
-The appointment of Centre Captains shall be made as soon as possible after the first running day of the season, from the ranks of the Under 16/17 age group.
-The Centre Captains will be the Centre representatives as required.
+The Executive Committee shall seek nomination from interested U16/17 athletes and shall appoint two Centre Captains each year.
+Centre Captains can be any gender make up depending on nominations, however only two Centre captains will be selected.
+The appointment of Centre Captains shall be made as soon as possible after the first running day of the season.
+The Centre Captains will be the Centre representatives, as required.